-I deliver emotional, powerful vocals for rock and multi-genres and I write compelling, catchy, hook driven music.
+I deliver emotional, powerful vocals for rock, blues, and soul and I write compelling, catchy, hook driven music.

 As mentioned, beyond providing killer vocals, I am also an experienced songwriter, guitarist, song producer, and lyricist.
 Got a song with no vocal melody or lyrics?
 I can give you a great topline to complete your idea and I can turn that topline into a vocal performance as well.
 I can help you figure out how to give your song more emotion, more impact, more drive and I play great rhythm guitar as well.

 Working with me is collaborative and I want to ensure you are getting the best value for what you pay for.
 While free revisions are not unlimited (amount based on kind of project - after, each added revision is $50), I will work with you to ensure you are happy with the end result.
 I am able to provide stems however you need them whether wet or dry.
-My professional vocals are dry stems and I can also provide them with how I would mix them in your song.
-Turnaround time is typically 1 week.
+My pro vocals are dry stems and I can also provide them with how I would mix them in your song.
+Turnaround time is typically 1 to 2 weeks.

 Reach out and let's make some killer music!